apache/flagon-useralejs/README.md

 | data-auth | Authorization header to be passed to logging endpoint | null |

-If you are using our [WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/src/UserALEWebExtension), you can modify some of these parameters via the extensions' 'options' page.
+If you are using our [WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/src/UserALEWebExtension), you can modify some of these parameters via the extensions' `options` page.

 ## Usage